-The Tea Dress can quickly draw up connotations of quirky vintage tearooms and outdated mum dresses but we’re putting the case forward for the Tea Dress revival this summer 2017.
+The Tea Dress can quickly draw up connotations of quirky vintage tearooms and outdated mum dresses but we’re putting the case forward for the Tea Dress revival for moving into 2023.

 Originally conceptualised for the mid-forties housewife to wear during daytime and for home entertaining, the Tea Dress (also known as Tea Gown) was built for practicality over it’s fashion kudos.
 The dress style was more commonly recognised as a casual piece rather than standalone centrepiece.